-Shelly Kagan Introductory Lecture on the Philosophy of Life and Death
+Shelly Kagan on Philosophy of Life and Death

-My initial reaction to his perspective is that I'll probably disagree with his definition of "soul" and "immortality", but that I'll probably agree with his assessment of these matters, given his definitions.
-If you watch the video, just watch the beginning -- about a third of the way through the lecture, he moves on to class business matters.
+My initial reaction to his perspective is that I’ll probably disagree with his definition of “soul” and “immortality.”
+But I’ll probably agree with his assessment of these matters, given his definitions.
+If you watch the video, just watch the beginning – about a third of the way through the lecture, he moves on to class business matters.